apna-tension/Leaderboard/README.md

 - **JavaScript**: Logic for the application.
 - **Firebase/Heroku**: Hosting the project.

+## Dependencies

+- **React**: JavaScript library for building user interfaces.
+- **React-DOM**: Provides DOM-specific methods that can be used at the top level of the app.
+- **React-Scripts**: Scripts and configuration used by Create React App.
+- **react-confetti**: A lightweight React component for rendering confetti.
+- **react-transition-group**: A set of components for managing component states.
+- **react-redux**: Official React bindings for Redux.
+- **redux**: A predictable state container for JavaScript apps.
+- **react-icons**: Popular icons for React projects.

 ## Run development server
+before run the development server you need to install the dependencies by running `npm install` in the root directory.

-To run this project locally, - npm run dev
+To run this project locally, - `npm run dev`